Packers Vs Cowboys 2017: Odds, Point Spread Trends & Prediction For NFL Playoff Game Divisional Round

-The Green Bay Packers vs. Dallas Cowboys 2017 divisional playoff game will take place this Sunday afternoon from AT&T Stadium in Dallas, Texas.
+The Green Bay Packers vs. Dallas Cowboys 2017 divisional playoff game will take place this Sunday afternoon at AT&T Stadium in Dallas, Texas.
 Many experts have this game circled as the marquee game of the weekend – and for good reason.
-The Packers and Cowboys are two of the most historical franchises in the NFL, and many experts believe the winner of this game will be the NFC conference representative in Super Bowl 51.
+The Packers and Cowboys are two of the most historic franchises in the NFL, and many experts believe the winner of this game will be the NFC conference representative in Super Bowl 51.

 This match-up is going to be dissected a million different ways by NFL experts, but the truth is the winner of this game will be decided by which quarterback performs the best, and right now Aaron Rodgers and Dak Prescott are two of the best in the game.

 While many feel the Packers have the edge at QB with Aaron Rodgers, Dallas’ Dak Prescott has played beyond his years this season.
-Prescott hasn’t looked like a rookie one bit in 2016, however, his first game in 2017 will be the biggest of his young NFL career.
+Prescott hasn’t looked like a rookie one bit in 2016.
+However, his first game in 2017 will be the biggest of his young NFL career.

 The only question now is will Prescott melt under the bright lights of the postseason?

 It seems unlikely, but, as they say, the playoffs are totally different that the regular season in many ways.
-Every play will be under a microscope 100 times more than the regular season and if you are the one left to be holding the bag so to speak, it can not only break your season, but it is a stigma that won’t go away until you change it.
+Every play will be under a microscope 100 times more than the regular season, and if you are the one left to be holding the bag so to speak, it can not only break your season, but it is a stigma that won’t go away until you change it.

 The good news is, that also works for the positive.
 If Prescott out duels Rodgers, and the Cowboys advance to the NFC Championship next week, he will be hailed as the new hero in Cowboys folklore.

-Las Vegas odds makers have the Cowboys listed as 4.5 point favorites with the over/under number set at 52.
+Las Vegas oddsmakers have the Cowboys listed as 4.5 point favorites with the over/under number set at 52.

 This season, the Dallas Cowboys are 10-5-1 against the Vegas number, which includes a 5-2-1 at AT&T Stadium.
 When it comes to over/under totals, Cowboys’ games have gone under the point total 10 times out of the 16 regular season games.

 The Green Bay Packers finished 9-7-1 against the spread this season.
-The Pack were just 3-5 away from home ATS, however, they are an impressive 3-1 as an underdog – which they will be in this weekend’s game.
+The Pack was just 3-5 away from home ATS.
+However, they are an impressive 3-1 as an underdog — which they will be in this weekend’s game.

 One key factor could be the loss of Jordy Nelson.